 All students in grades 9 through 12 must be enrolled in a minimum of five credit bearing courses plus Physical Education each semester.
 8th graders are generally enrolled in the equivalent of 8 periods of study.
-These requirements may be waived by the principal in exceptional circumstances.
+These requirements may be waived by the Principal in exceptional circumstances.
 Course Changes/Course Drop:

-Students are expected to remain committed to choices made during the selection process.
-Students contemplating a course change should discuss their reasons for changing the course with their guidance counselor.
+Students are expected to remain committed to choices made during the course selection process.
+Students contemplating a course change should consult with their school counselor.
 All course subject changes require the appropriate form ensuring teacher communication, parental consent, and approval by the counselor.
 Changes are subject to established deadlines and space availability in the new course.
 It should be understood that for the student to receive full credit for late entry into a course, arrangements must be made for making up missed work.
 The student has the responsibility for seeing that this is carried out.
 Students may request to make schedule changes prior to the first day of the semester.
 Once classes begin, students are required to remain in the class for five school days before being permitted to make any schedule changes.
 The deadline for a student dropping a fall semester course is the first Friday in October, for a spring semester course, the first Friday in March.
 The deadline for a student dropping a full year course is the first Friday in December.
 The intent of extending this into the second marking period is to give the teacher and counselor the opportunity to encourage the student to remain in the course.
 Please note that if a course level changes after a marking period ends, the grade achieved for that course will be used as the first quarter grade in the new course.
 No adjustments will be made according to level change.
 Drops before these deadlines incur no penalty.
-Courses specifically required for graduation may only be dropped in exceptional circumstances and require approval by the principal.
-No credit is granted for dropped courses.

-Eighth graders in high school courses:
+Courses specifically required for graduation may only be dropped in exceptional circumstances and require approval by the Principal.
+No credit is granted for dropped course Eighth graders in high school courses:

-8th grade students may be allowed to enroll in high school level courses upon meeting criteria.
-Such courses include World Language, Algebra 8 or Algebra 8 Honors and Earth Science Honors and electives including Band, Choir, Orchestra, Studio Art, Technology and Career Exploration 8.
+8th grade students may be allowed to enroll in high school level courses upon meeting specific criteria.
+Such courses include World Language, Algebra 8 or Algebra 8 Honors and Earth Science Honors and electives including Band, Choir, Orchestra, Design and Drawing for Production 8 and Career Exploration 8.
 It should be noted that these courses will receive high school credit and will count towards a student's grade point average and class ranking.
 These courses could also include students in grades 9 through 12.
 These high school credit courses taken in 8th grade constitute acceleration; current school, district and state criteria for acceleration apply.
 Class Rank:

-Class rank is a student's academic relation to all other members of the class and it is determined by the weighted high school average.
-The high school average includes all final grades achieved in credited courses used toward graduation.
+Class rank is a student's academic placement relative to all of the members of the class.
+It is determined by the weighted high school average.
+The high school average includes all final grades achieved in courses earning credit towards graduation with the exception of Physical Education.
 Credit:

 Credit is a numeric value given to a subject.
 One credit is earned for study in a subject conducted five periods a week for the school year.
-One-half credit is awarded for subjects held five periods a week for one-half year or one which is held two or three days a week over an entire school year.
+One-half credit is awarded for subjects held five periods a week for one-half year or one which is held two or three days a week over an entire school year with the exception of Physical Education.
 Curriculum: